Belarusian Auxiliary Police: Legacy

-Little is known about the specifics of the wartime atrocities committed by the Belarusian Auxiliary Police in the vast number of small communities both across the territories of Poland annexed by the Soviet Union and in Soviet Belarus because the Belarusian police's involvement in the Holocaust is not acknowledged publicly in the country.
-Article 28 in the Constitution of the Republic of Belarus, under the "Procedures Governing Access to Documents Containing Information Relating to the Secret Life of Private Citizens" (added in July 1996) denies access to information about Belarusians who served with the Nazis.
+Little is known about the specifics of the wartime atrocities committed by the Belarusian Auxiliary Police in the vast number of small Belarusian communities because the Belarusian police's involvement in the Holocaust is not acknowledged publicly in the country.
+Article 28 in the Constitution of the Republic of Belarus, under the "Procedures Governing Access to Documents Containing Information Relating to the Secret Life of Private Citizens" (added in July 1996), denies access to information about Belarusians who served with the Nazis.
 "The official memorial narrative allows only a pro-Soviet version of the resistance to the German invaders."